I just can’t write one of my usual posts. My mind is blurred.

 Brown hair, brown eyes, very outspoken, Marina is a beaming Italian beauty and the Sabrina Ferilli type of Roman woman (see the Roman actress on the left.)

 But what most counts to me is that she’s been one of the best, most devoted, most sympathetic IT pupils I’ve ever had in the course of the last 15 years.
-There are tons of affection & respect between us.
+There’s tons of affection & respect between us.

 Flavia, the character in our last dialogues, is 60% my wife but 40% Marina.